Nixxty/Ergot.py/README.md

 # Ergot.py
 A discord bot focused on remote control of the host PC

-[not fully yet implemented] IMPORTANT: Ensure that you set your data (User id, Channel id, etc.) properly or else the bot will NOT work (safety precaution to prevent other users from controlling your pc)
+IMPORTANT: Ensure that you set your data (Guild ID, Channel ID, Bot Token) properly, or else the bot will NOT work (safety precaution to prevent other users from controlling your PC)

+NOTE: main.py handles EVERYTHING in this project. it runs the bot file and it checks for updates, etc. There is no need to run the Python files separately.

 Source info:
 Data format: JSON
 Used Languages|
-Python, Powershell
+Python
 Used Modules|
-json
+JSON
 os
 discord
 gputil